openhab-scripters/openhab-helper-libraries/Sphinx/contributing/writing-docs.rst

     You should now have files similar to the following in the ``/Community/`` directory relating to your module.
-You should now go to the :ref:`writing-docs:building the docs` section and make sure your documentation is compiling and rendering correctly.
+You should now go to the :ref:`contributing/writing-docs:building the docs` section and make sure your documentation is compiling and rendering correctly.

     .. code-block:: bash